 In this way, HIPAA safeguards the patient’s reputation.
 Even though the systems can comply with the regulations and offer agreeable solutions, they can still have concerns.

 Any entity that is going to install an EHR platform or integrate into it should avoid the three “No’s” of EHR.

 - Too complicated systems;

 In real life, these points can cause the following situations:

 1. Ethical Matters

-Overly initiative EHRs can behave insensitively towards doctors.
-They can send push-ups notifications, reminders, and emails to doctors about events.
+Overly initiative EHRs can behave insensitively toward doctors.
+They can send push-up notifications, reminders, and emails to doctors about events.
 In many cases, they cannot change these settings.